 Different grid systems involve different characteristics regarding self-adaptation.
-While

-WBA is limited to applications with dependent tasks, Experimental Framework deals with a wide range of applications.
+While WBA is limited to applications with dependent tasks, the Experimental Framework deals with a wide range of applications.
 The number of metrics monitored varies from one (VNET+VTTIF), to a dozen, as in GRACE.

 While the Experimental Framework bases the triggering of changes on information from a variety of sources (e.g., faults, resource requirement changes and new resource availability), VNET+VTTIF considers only that from variation in link capacity.
-Moreover, scheduling can be quite complex as the construction of specific application models in Migration Framework, to very simple, as the VNET+VTTIF scheduler, which merely schedules tasks to the least used resource.
+Moreover, scheduling can be quite complex, as with the construction of specific application models in the Migration Framework, to very simple, as with the VNET+VTTIF scheduler, which merely schedules tasks to the least used resource.

-Grid systems also differ significantly in relation to monitoring procedures when changetriggering criteria and the scope of applications are considered.
-Experimental Framework, Migration Framework, VNET+VTTIF and GHS have a larger number of the characteristics required of self-adaptation, although these are not always implemented in the most effective way in the seven systems surveyed.
+Fully autonomic grids are still in their infancy.
+The adoption of standard benchmarks for fine-tuning mechanisms of self-adaptation would help grid administrators assess the performance and suitability of different grid systems.
+Grid systems also differ significantly in relation to monitoring procedures when change-triggering criteria and the scope of applications are considered.
+The Experimental Framework, Migration Framework, VNET+VTTIF, and GHS have a larger number of the characteristics required of self-adaptation, although these are not always implemented in the most effective way in the seven systems surveyed.
 The Experimental Framework seems to be the system with the greatest number of these characteristics that are adequately employed.

-The comparison provided in Table 1 can be used by grid administrators to move their systems towards a fully autonomic system, by replacing manual or semi-automated procedures with autonomic ones.
-Special attention should be paid by administrators to those mechanisms classified as having a high value in the categories "Monitored Metrics" and "Triggering Information", as well as those classified as having low "Reaction Complexity", since the former characteristics lead to efficacy of automation, while the latter leads to efficiency in implementing a management cycle.
-According to our study, the grid systems which present the greatest degree of autonomy are Grace and G-QosM.
+The comparison provided in Table 1 can be used by grid administrators to move their systems toward a fully autonomic system by replacing manual or semi-automated procedures with autonomic ones.
+Special attention should be paid by administrators to those mechanisms classified as having a high value in monitored metrics and triggering information, as well as those classified as having low reaction complexity, since the former characteristics lead to efficiency in implementing a management cycle.
+According to our study, the grid systems that present the greatest degree of autonomy are GRACE and G-QosM.